Grand Duo Concertant (Weber)

 The second and third movements were completed before the first and were probably performed in 1815 for King Maximilian I Joseph of Bavaria at the Nymphenburg Palace.
 During its composition, Weber designated the work as a sonata, but abandoned that title upon its completion.
 This decision reflected the work's character as more of a showcase for two virtuosos than a conventionally structured and integrated work.
-The first movement is in sonata form, the second movement is an Andante in C minor, and the finale is a lilting rondo in E-flat major.
+The first movement is in sonata form, the second movement is an Andante in C minor, and the finale is a lilting rondo in E♭ major.
 The British music critic John Warrack suggests the work could be referred to as a "double concerto without orchestra", reflecting the highly virtuosic roles for both performers.

 The autograph manuscript of the work is preserved in the Library of Congress.